Because of You (1952 film)

-Because of You is a 1952 American drama romance film noir directed by Joseph Pevney and starred Loretta Young and Jeff Chandler.
-This film was surprising in that it showed a provocative "sexy side" of Miss Young, quite different from her usual dignified brunette "nice girl" part.
+Because of You is a 1952 American romantic drama film directed by Joseph Pevney and starring Loretta Young and Jeff Chandler.

-In late 1954, Jeff Chandler said this was his favorite among the films he had made.

 Plot

-Christine Carroll is preparing to marry her boyfriend.
-She finds out too late that her fiancé Mike is a gangster and, once he slips stolen merchandise into her purse, she becomes his unwitting accessory.
-Though she goes to jail, she is innocent of the crime.
+Christine Carroll's gangster fiancé Mike slips stolen merchandise into her purse, causing her to become his unwitting accessory.
+She is sentenced to a prison sentence although she is innocent of the crime.
 Through the kindness of prison psychiatrist Dr. Breen, Christine turns her life around in prison, becoming a nurse's aide in the infirmary.
-Upon her release, Christine gets a job at a hospital, where she falls in love with wounded combat pilot Steve Kimberly, an architect from a good family.

-Christine's probation officer encourages her to tell him the truth.
-But his wounded psyche makes her decide to keep her past a secret, and they marry.
-She and Steve have a happy marriage and soon have a daughter.
+Upon her release, Christine procures a job at a hospital, where she falls in love with wounded combat pilot Steve Kimberly, an architect from a good family.
+Christine's probation officer encourages her to tell Steve the truth about her past, but she does not.
+They marry and soon have a daughter named Kim.

-Christine devotes herself to her husband and child.
-All is wonderful until her old gangster boyfriend Mike, fresh out of prison, shows up.
-He is willing to let bygones be bygones as long as she drives him south of the border into Mexico.
-Trapped, she agrees.
-After another robbery, there is a high-speed chase and a crash.
-Mike is killed.
-Christine and her daughter survive the wreck.
+Mike, fresh from his own prison sentence, appears.
+He will remain quiet about her past only if she drives him to Mexico, and she agrees.
+After another robbery, a high-speed chase and crash ensue, and Mike is killed.
+Christine and Kim survive the wreck.

-An enraged Steve accuses Christine of being a tramp and files for divorce, gaining full custody of the child.
-Christine takes a job as an assistant for a magician.
-One day she meets up with her sister-in-law, Steve's twin, who comes to her aid.
-Christine is asked to perform with the clown at a children's party.
-Since this is years later, the child does not know that Christine is her mother.
-She falls in love with the Magic Lady, who agrees to come to her house for a few days and show her some attention and love.
-Unexpectedly, Steve comes home.
-Christine points out that their daughter has serious problems and needs the care of a mother.
-She leaves, ready to never see her child again.
+Steve is enraged and files for divorce, winning full custody of Kim.
+Years later, Christine takes a job as an assistant for a magician.
+She sees in the newspaper that Steve is in Paris for a meeting and tries to seize the opportunity to see Kim.
+In a taxi, she follows a car leaving Steve's house that leads her to the home of Steve's twin sister Susan, who informs Christine that seven-year-old Kim is an unhappy, maladjusted child.
+Christine joins a clown who is performing at a children's party there.
+Kim is in the audience but she does not recognize Christine as her mother.

+Christine begins appearing at children's parties and promoting herself as Miss Marvel, hoping to occasionally see Kim.
+Susan sees her advertisement and takes pity on her.
+Susan, despite her husband's objections, finds Christine and invites her to stay at her home for a short while.
+Christine and Kim develop a close relationship.

+Steve returns home unexpectedly and is furious with Susan when he discovers Christine living in his house.
+Susan tells him that Kim has serious problems and needs the care of a mother.
+Christine leaves, expecting to never see Kim again.

-Steve finds her at her parents' farm.
-Once he got over his anger at his sister's subterfuge, he searched his soul to realize that he needs Christine as an equal partner to share his life and to help their daughter grow up to be a strong young woman.
+Steve finds Christine at her parents' farm in Oregon.
+He now realizes that he needs Christine as an equal partner to share his life and to help raise Kim properly.
+She happily accepts his proposal to remarry.